 Put down a sleeping pad

 Laying a sleeping bag directly on the floor of the tent is a rookie error.
 The ground temperature is usually very cold, so you won’t get warm if there’s only a thin layer between you and the ground.
-You could purchase a foam pad that’s at least a couple of centimetres thick to raise you off the ground slightly.
+You could purchase a sleeping mat or foam pad that’s at least a couple of centimetres thick to raise you off the ground slightly.

 Pyjamas usually won’t be enough to keep youngsters warm at night.
 You should dress your toddler in pyjamas, with a thick jumper or fleece over the top.
 If your child is happy to wear socks while they sleep, you should encourage them to do so.
 To prevent them from coming off in the night, use long socks that come up past their ankles.